AMfeta99/Generative_AI/ColorWizard/README.md

   PSNR reflets the difference between the original color image and the artificial colorized image.
 Higher PSNR indicates a lower difference, but it doesn’t necessarily guarantee perceptual similarity.
 PSNR can be misleading in evaluating image colorization quality because it measures overall intensity similarity, not color realism.
 As a result, it might indicate high quality even if the colors are unrealistic, as long as their overall intensity matches the ground truth.

   ![image](https://github.com/user-attachments/assets/79dcd809-88e4-4580-9f88-f46abed12d95)
+Examples where the PSNR metric fails to identify a better colorized output.
+The middle column has a better PSNR compared to the right column.

 - ### SSIM (Structural Similarity Index)
 -